core.common.gp_utils#

 - core.common.gp_utils.get_gp_group()#

-- core.common.gp_utils.get_dp_rank() int #
+- core.common.gp_utils.get_dp_rank() int#

-- core.common.gp_utils.get_gp_rank() int #
+- core.common.gp_utils.get_gp_rank() int#

-- core.common.gp_utils.get_dp_world_size() int #
+- core.common.gp_utils.get_dp_world_size() int#

-- core.common.gp_utils.get_gp_world_size() int #
+- core.common.gp_utils.get_gp_world_size() int#

-- core.common.gp_utils.pad_tensor(tensor: torch.Tensor, dim: int = -1, target_size: int | None = None) torch.Tensor #
+- core.common.gp_utils.pad_tensor(tensor: torch.Tensor, dim: int = -1, target_size: int | None = None) torch.Tensor#

 - core.common.gp_utils.trim_tensor(tensor: torch.Tensor, sizes: torch.Tensor | None = None, dim: int = 0)#

-- core.common.gp_utils._split_tensor(tensor: torch.Tensor, num_parts: int, dim: int = -1, contiguous_chunks: bool = False)#
+- core.common.gp_utils._split_tensor(tensor: torch.Tensor, dim: int = -1, contiguous_chunks: bool = False)#

-- core.common.gp_utils._reduce(ctx: Any, input: torch.Tensor) torch.Tensor #
+- core.common.gp_utils._reduce(ctx: Any, input: torch.Tensor) torch.Tensor#

-- core.common.gp_utils._split(input: torch.Tensor, dim: int = -1) torch.Tensor #
+- core.common.gp_utils._split(input: torch.Tensor, dim: int = -1) torch.Tensor#

-- core.common.gp_utils._gather(input: torch.Tensor, dim: int = -1) torch.Tensor #
+- core.common.gp_utils._gather(input: torch.Tensor, dim: int = -1) torch.Tensor#

-- core.common.gp_utils._gather_with_padding(input: torch.Tensor, dim: int = -1) torch.Tensor #
+- core.common.gp_utils._gather_with_padding(input: torch.Tensor, dim: int = -1) torch.Tensor#

 - class core.common.gp_utils.CopyToModelParallelRegion(*args, **kwargs)#